 Economic and Social Influences

 The expansion of castles contributed to the flourishing of trade and agriculture, promoting the cultivation of olives, vines, and silk.
-The Normans effectively adopted technology acquired from the Arabs, stimulating local exchange of goods within the Kingdom of Sicily.
-The tradition of producing the legendary Greco di Gerace wine survives to this day, and its tasting in caves beneath the castle is an integral element of local gastronomic culture.
+The Normans effectively adapted solutions already present in the region, stimulating local exchange of goods within the Kingdom of Sicily.
+In the case of Gerace, more important than spectacular legends of castle life is the fact that the fortress strengthened the town's position as a local centre of power and economic hinterland.

 Cultural Symbioses